Mating components together in a SOLIDWORKS assembly? Frequent use of the SOLIDWORKS mate pop-up toolbar can often save you much time and mousing!

 How to use the mate pop-up toolbar:

-- Select the entities for which you want to create a mate, from among multiple components.
+- While holding down the Ctrl key, select the entities for which you want to create a mate, from among multiple components.

 - Pick the desired mate from the toolbar.
 All done!

-We can compare the speed and ease of the mate pop-up toolbar against the Mate Manager which is more intelligent but also more cumbersome to use.
-Try setting up the same Width mate using the Mate Manager and it becomes apparent how much more work is involved.
+We can compare the speed and ease of the mate pop-up toolbar against the Mate Manager which is sometimes more intelligent but usually more cumbersome to use.
+Try setting up the same Width mate using the Mate Manager, and it becomes apparent how much more work is involved.